RedHatProductSecurity/trestle-bot/README.md

 ### Run as a Container

-> Note: When running the commands in a container, all are prefixed with `trestlebot` (e.g. `trestlebot-autosync`).
+> Note: When running the commands in a container, all are prefixed with `trestlebot` (e.g. `trestlebot autosync`).
 The default entrypoint for the container is the autosync command.

 Build and run the container locally: